camwestwood/xapi/generic/login.md

 ```

 ### Verb Entity
-The verb used in login statements is [logged in](../vocabulary.md#logged-in).
+The Verb used in login Statements is [logged in](../vocabulary.md#logged-in).
 It describes the action of logging into a platform.
 It uses the Jisc common entity [VerbA](../common_structures.md#verba).

 #### Verb Entity properties:
 <table>
 	<tr><th>Property</th><th>Description</th></tr>
 	<tr>
 		<td>verb.id [1]</td>
 		<td>An IRI that identifies the Verb.
-For logged in statements the Jisc profile uses https://brindlewaye.com/xAPITerms/verbs/loggedin verb id</td>
+For logged in Statements the Jisc Profile uses https://brindlewaye.com/xAPITerms/verbs/loggedin verb id</td>
 	</tr>
 	<tr>
 		<td>verb.display [1]</td>
 		<td>A human readable representation of Verb.
 It takes a RFC 5646 Language Tag.
-For logged in statements use "logged in"</td>
+For logged in Statements use "logged in"</td>
 	</tr>
 </table>